-- (a) As soon as practicable following the establishment of the System Board, the President shall provide to the System Board copies of the audited financial statements and of the books and records of account of the Bureau of Health Services for the preceding five Fiscal Years of the County. - (b) The System Board shall recommend and submit to the President and the County Board Strategic and Financial Plans as required by this section. - (c) Each Strategic and Financial Plan for each Fiscal Year, or part thereof to which it relates, shall contain: - (1) A description of revenues and expenditures, provision for debt service, cash resources and uses, and capital improvements, each in such manner and detail as the County's Budget Director shall prescribe; - (2) A description of the strategy by which the anticipated revenues and expenses for the Fiscal Years covered by the Strategic and Financial Plan will be brought into balance; - (3) Such other matters that the County Board or the President, in its discretion, requires; provided, however, that the System Board shall be provided with a description of such matters in sufficient time for incorporation into the Strategic and Financial Plan.
+copies of the audited financial statements and of the books and records of account of the Bureau of Health Services for the preceding five Fiscal Years of the County. (b) The System Board shall recommend and submit to the President and the County Board Strategic and Financial Plans as required by this section. (c) Each Strategic and Financial Plan for each Fiscal Year, or part thereof to which it relates, shall contain:

+(1) A description of revenues and expenditures, provision for debt service, cash resources and uses, and capital improvements, each in such manner and detail as the County's Budget Director shall prescribe;

+(2) A description of the strategy by which the anticipated revenues and expenses for the Fiscal Years covered by the Strategic and Financial Plan will be brought into balance;

+(3) Such other matters that the County Board or the President, in its discretion, requires; provided, however, that the System Board shall be provided with a description of such matters in sufficient time for incorporation into the Strategic and Financial Plan.

-- (d) Strategic and Financial Plans shall not have force or effect without the approval of the County Board and shall be recommended, approved and monitored in accordance with the following: - (1) The System Board shall recommend and submit to the President and the County Board, on or before 180 days subsequent to the date of the appointment of the initial Directors or as soon as practicable thereafter, an initial Strategic and Financial Plan with respect to the remaining portion of the Fiscal Year ending in 2008 and for Fiscal Years 2009 and 2010.
-The Board shall approve, reject or amend this initial Strategic and Financial Plan within 45 days of its receipt from the System Board. - (2) The System Board shall develop a Strategic and Financial Plan covering a period of three Fiscal Years and a representative of the County Board President and the Cook County Chief Financial Officer or his/her designee shall assist the System Board in developing the Strategic and Financial Plan. - (3) The System Board shall include in each Strategic and Financial Plan estimates of revenues during the period for which the Strategic and Financial Plan applies.
-In the event the System Board fails, for any reason, to include estimates of revenues and expenditures as required, the County Board may prepare such estimates.
-In such event, the Strategic and Financial Plan submitted by the System Board shall be based upon the revenue estimates approved by the County Board. - (4) The County Board shall approve each Strategic and Financial Plan if, in its judgment, the Strategic and Financial Plan is complete, is reasonably capable of being achieved, and meets the requirements set forth in this section.
+(d) Strategic and Financial Plans shall not have force or effect without the approval of the County Board and shall be recommended, approved and monitored in accordance with the following:

+(1) The System Board shall recommend and submit to the President and the County Board, on or before 180 days subsequent to the date of the appointment of the initial Directors or as soon as practicable thereafter, an initial Strategic and Financial Plan with respect to the remaining portion of the Fiscal Year ending in 2008 and for Fiscal Years 2009 and 2010.
+The Board shall approve, reject or amend this initial Strategic and Financial Plan within 45 days of its receipt from the System Board.

+(2) The System Board shall develop a Strategic and Financial Plan covering a period of three Fiscal Years and a representative of the County Board President and the Cook County Chief Financial Officer or his/her designee shall assist the System Board in developing the Strategic and

+(4) The County Board shall approve each Strategic and Financial Plan if, in its judgment, the Strategic and Financial Plan is complete, is reasonably capable of being achieved, and meets the requirements set forth in this section.
 After the System Board submits a Strategic and Financial Plan to the President and the County Board, the County Board shall approve or reject such Strategic and Financial Plan within 45 days or such Strategic and Financial Plan is deemed approved.